Semrush Review — All the Pros and Cons

 To find broken backlinks with Semrush, you need to run a backlink analytics report, navigate to an ‘indexed pages’ section, click a ‘broken pages’ option and then export the results to an Excel or CSV file.
 You can then sort or filter this file to identify the 404 errors (i.e., the broken links).

-Although not overly complicated, this process could be made a bit more straightforward — Ahrefs, for example, simply lets you hit a easy-to-find ‘broken links’ option (pictured below) and returns a list of all the broken outgoing and incoming links for a specified domain.
+Although not overly complicated, this process could be made a bit more straightforward — Ahrefs, for example, simply lets you hit a easy-to-find ‘broken links’ option (pictured below) that immediately returns a list of all the broken outgoing and incoming links for a specified domain.

 Using Ahrefs to access broken link data